 You Suffered Catastrophic Injuries in the Accident

-If you sustained a traumatic brain injury, spinal cord injury, near-drowning, or other severe harm, you want to retain legal counsel quickly.
+If you sustained a traumatic brain injury, spinal cord injury, non-fatal drowning, or other severe harm, you want to retain legal counsel quickly.
 These injuries are complex events and can require significant financial compensation.
 A drowning accident lawyer can help you in this case.

 The Responsible Party Is Someone Other than a Close Family Member